-6. Notification and Promotion
+Notification and Promotion

 - a.
 Notification and promotion of the details of this procedure will be conducted through all current College advertising mechanisms.
-These mechanisms will also be used to provide information about and promote vaccination. - 7.
+These mechanisms will also be used to provide information about and promote vaccination. - b.
+Signage about this procedure will be posted at the entrances to College buildings. - 8.
 Exceptions.
-This requirement does not apply to: - a.
-Individuals who are not College employees who are engaged in deliveries. - b.
-Dual enrollment students attending a college class at an SFUSD location
+This requirement does not apply to: